m-behery/sprinkler-distribution-evaluator/README.md

 ## Why the GPLv3 License?

-I chose the GPLv3 license because it ensures that this project remains **free and open-source software**.
+We've chosen the GPLv3 license because it ensures that this project remains **free and open-source software**.
 Any modifications or derived works must also remain open, preserving user freedom and encouraging collaboration for the benefit of the community.

 ---